rweigel/cdawmeta/README.md

 ### 2.2.3 sample_links

-Created to support link testing (several project have involved testing links, and the generation of appropriate links is not trivial).
+Created to support link testing (several projects have involved testing links, and the generation of appropriate links is not trivial).

 ```
 python metadata.py --id VOYAGER1_10S_MAG --meta-type sample_links